 It is to be generated by consigner, consignee or transporter.

-In this article, we will discuss a case, where:
+In this article, we will discuss an e-way bill limit case, where:

 - Under single consignment